U9 (Berlin U-Bahn)

 U9 is a line on the Berlin U-Bahn.
-The line was opened on 28 August 1961 as Line G.
+The line was opened on 28 August 1961 as Line G. It is a crucial north-south underground transit connecting Osloer Straße in the north and Rathaus Steglitz in the south.
+It traverses 18 stations, passing through key areas like Tiergarten, Zoologischer Garten (Zoo) and Kurfürstendamm.

+It runs completely underground with 12.5 km running from Osloer Straße to Rathaus Steglitz.

 Route

 The path of the U9 is completely underground.
 It starts in the north at Osloer Straße in Gesundbrunnen and runs through Wedding before passing under the Berlin Ringbahn and running through Moabit, reaching Hansaplatz and Tiergarten before crossing the Berlin Stadtbahn at the Zoo and Kurfürstendamm, eventually leaving western central Berlin by heading to Friedenau and finally Steglitz at Rathaus Steglitz.

 History

 First stage of construction

 After the division of Berlin in 1948, the citizens of West Berlin preferred buses and trams that bypassed East Berlin.
 Furthermore, the highly populated boroughs of Steglitz, Wedding and Reinickendorf were in need of rapid transit access to the new center of West Berlin south of the Zoo.
 This prompted the construction of a completely new line, then called line G, becoming the third north–south line after line C (modern U6) and line D (modern U8).

 Groundbreaking took place on 23 June 1955 at Tiergarten.
 Construction was difficult as it needed to pass under four U-Bahn lines (U1, U2, U3, U6), two S-Bahn lines (Stadtbahn, Ringbahn twice) and three waterways (Spree River, Landwehr Canal, Berlin-Spandau Canal).

 Line G from Leopoldplatz to Spichernstraße was planned to open on 2 September 1961.
 This was pushed up to 28 August 1961 after the construction of the Berlin Wall underscored the necessity of this new line.
 To accommodate the U9, the Nürnberger Platz station was closed.
 It was replaced by Spichernstraße (opened 2 June 1959) and Augsburger Straße (opened 8 May 1961) stations respectively.